'Ice everywhere' as Texans brave cold, 2.7 million homes lack power

-HOUSTON (Reuters) - Millions of Texans braved their third day without heat on Wednesday following a punishing winter storm that has killed at least 21 people, as icy conditions threatened to hamstring the country’s largest state and the surrounding region for days.
+HOUSTON (Reuters) - Millions of Texans braved their third day without heat on Wednesday following a punishing winter storm that has killed at least 21 people, as icy conditions threatened to hamstring the country’s second-largest state and surrounding region for days.

 Some 2.7 million households were without power, according to the Electric Reliability Council of Texas (ERCOT), a cooperative responsible for 90% of the state’s electricity which has come under increasing fire for a massive failure of the power grid.